 - Have completed at least 30 hours with a cumulative GPA greater than or equal to 2.0 and passed Calculus I (MA 1713), English Composition I (EN 1103), and Chemistry I (CH 1213) with grades of C or better.

-Internal transfer students should discuss the transfer with the appropriate department head or program coordinator before completing the Change of Major form.
+Internal transfer students should discuss the transfer with the appropriate department head or program coordinator before completing a Change of Major form.
 Some departments have additional admission requirements for internal transfers.

 Students admitted to one engineering or computer science degree program may transfer to another engineering or computer science program at any time so long as they meet departmental transfer requirements.